space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Machine Learning Models**: The use of signs to represent and process data in AI systems.
 - **AI Assistants**: The role of semiotic principles in designing and interacting with digital assistants.
 - **Robotics**: The semiotic dimensions of how robots interpret and respond to environmental signs.
+- **Speech Recognition**: The semiotic analysis of how AI systems process spoken language.
+- **Image Recognition**: The role of visual signs in AI interpretation of images.
+- **AI Ethics**: The semiotic dimensions of ethical considerations in AI development.
+- **Autonomous Systems**: The use of signs and symbols in self-driving technologies.
+- **AI in Healthcare**: The role of AI systems in interpreting medical data.

 ### Chapter 47: Semiotics of Mathematics